serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 Luckily for us, the tech horizon is ever-expanding.
 We have options.
 And we should use them.

-[GraphQL](https://dev-blog.apollodata.com/2017-the-year-in-graphql-124a050d04c6) lets you shrink your multitude of APIs down into a single HTTP endpoint.
+[GraphQL](https://dev-blog.apollodata.com/2017-the-year-in-graphql-124a050d04c6) lets you shrink your multitude of APIs down into a single HTTP endpoint, which you can use to fetch data from multiple data sources.
 In short, it provides a simple way of building mobile/web applications by providing a clean layer of abstraction between servers and clients.

 It lets you:
-1. Use a single endpoint to fetch data from multiple data sources (meaning reduced network costs and better query efficiency).
+1. Reduce network costs and get better query efficiency.
-2. Know exactly what your response will look like.
-Ensure you're never sending more or less than the client needs.
+2. Know exactly what your response will look like and ensure you're never sending more or less than the client needs.
 3. Describe your API with types that map your schema to existing backend.

 Thousands of companies are now using GraphQL in production with the help of open source frameworks built by Facebook, Apollo, and Graphcool.
-In fact, that [Starbucks announcement](https://twitter.com/davidbrunelle/status/960946257643454464) last week is going to make my morning coffee taste even better. 😉
+In fact, that [Starbucks announcement](https://twitter.com/davidbrunelle/status/960946257643454464) last week made my morning coffee taste even better. 😉

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Big milestone for the <a href="https://twitter.com/Starbucks?ref_src=twsrc%5Etfw">@Starbucks</a> engineering teams: As of today <a href="https://twitter.com/GraphQL?ref_src=twsrc%5Etfw">@GraphQL</a> is powering 100% of the new &quot;Store Locator&quot; experience in version 4.5 of our iOS and Android apps.
 This also comes with a design overhaul that we think you&#39;ll love! 🎉❤️☕️ <a href="https://t.co/AYhqCSyeOg">pic.twitter.com/AYhqCSyeOg</a></p>&mdash; David Brunelle (@davidbrunelle) <a href="https://twitter.com/davidbrunelle/status/960946257643454464?ref_src=twsrc%5Etfw">February 6, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>